ta-cc-2023/UE20CS351-Cloud-Computing-Problem-Statements/Project 6/README.md

 The following is a breakdown of the tasks involved in this project, along with the estimated time required for each task:

-Task 1: Design the Microservices Architecture ( 1 hour)
+Task 1: Design the Microservices Architecture

 - Define the different microservices that will be part of the application.
 - Determine the communication protocols between the microservices.